sigcsets/sigcse2016/authors/papers.md

 2. Convert your paper into Adobe PDF format.
 Refer to our [Creating Adobe PDF Documents page](creating_pdf.html) for assistance.

-3. Submit your paper using the .
-Be sure to choose the appropriate [topic areas](#topicareas) when submitting.
-Your choices help in determining appropriate reviewers, and to assist the reviewer in evaluating the paper from an appropriate perspective.
+3. A PDF version of your submission should be uploaded using the <a href="{{site.data.cfp.submissionurl}}">online submission system</a>.
+Be sure to choose the appropriate
+    [topic areas](#topicareas) when submitting.
+Your choices help in determining appropriate reviewers, and assists the reviewers in evaluating the paper from an appropriate perspective.

 4. Please do not wait until the last minute to submit your documents,